BW PolyureaProtective CoatingsContact

 Application Stages

-Concrete floor preparation, BW8009 concrete primer, two BW6-9527 quartz-sand hand-applied polyurea build layers, sanding after the second build layer and BW0-8027 wear-resistant weather-resistant topcoat.
+The system is built through concrete floor preparation, BW8009 primer application, two BW6-9527 quartz-sand scrape layers, sanding after the second build layer and BW0-8027 exposed topcoat application.

 Concrete floor surface preparation before hand-applied polyurea floor system

-Concrete floor substrate should be solid, clean, dry and stable.
-Loose concrete, laitance, dust, oil, standing water, weak surface layers and contamination should be removed before primer application.
+Prepare a solid, clean, dry and stable concrete floor before coating work begins.
+Remove loose concrete, laitance, dust, oil, standing water, weak surface layers and contamination, then review floor strength, moisture, flatness, defect depth and repair scope before primer application.

-Apply BW8009 as the concrete primer to seal capillary pores, reduce absorption differences and improve adhesion before the hand-applied floor build layers.
+Apply BW8009 as the concrete primer to seal capillary pores, reduce absorption differences and support adhesion before the hand-applied build layers.
+Primer coverage, recoat timing and substrate condition should be controlled so the following BW6-9527 layers are applied over a stable prepared surface.

 BW8009 concrete primer application for floor system